Leidos (NYSE:LDOS) Releases FY 2021 Earnings Guidance

 Leidos (NYSE:LDOS) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of 6.350-6.650 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.380.
 The company issued revenue guidance of $13.70 billion-$14.10 billion, compared to the consensus revenue estimate of $13.88 billion.

-Leidos (NYSE:LDOS) last released its quarterly earnings data on Tuesday, May 4th.
-The aerospace company reported $1.73 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.48 by $0.25.
-Leidos had a net margin of 5.10% and a return on equity of 23.45%.
-The company had revenue of $3.32 billion during the quarter, compared to analyst estimates of $3.25 billion.
-During the same period in the prior year, the firm earned $1.19 earnings per share.
-The firm’s revenue for the quarter was up 14.9% compared to the same quarter last year.
-On average, analysts expect that Leidos will post 5.81 earnings per share for the current year.
+Leidos (NYSE:LDOS) last announced its earnings results on Tuesday, May 4th.
+The aerospace company reported $1.73 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.48 by $0.25.
+Leidos had a return on equity of 23.45% and a net margin of 5.10%.
+The business had revenue of $3.32 billion during the quarter, compared to the consensus estimate of $3.25 billion.
+During the same period in the prior year, the company posted $1.19 EPS.
+The business’s quarterly revenue was up 14.9% on a year-over-year basis.
+On average, research analysts forecast that Leidos will post 5.81 earnings per share for the current fiscal year.

-LDOS has been the subject of several analyst reports.
-Morgan Stanley decreased their price target on shares of Leidos from $113.00 to $105.00 and set an equal weight rating for the company in a research report on Tuesday, March 16th.
-Argus decreased their price target on shares of Leidos from $110.00 to $100.00 and set a buy rating for the company in a research report on Monday, March 8th.
-Credit Suisse Group decreased their price target on shares of Leidos from $137.00 to $118.00 and set an outperform rating for the company in a research report on Tuesday, March 2nd.
-The Goldman Sachs Group raised shares of Leidos from a neutral rating to a buy rating and increased their price target for the company from $111.00 to $116.00 in a research report on Monday, April 5th.
-Finally, Bank of America upped their price objective on shares of Leidos from $120.00 to $125.00 and gave the company a buy rating in a report on Tuesday, March 9th.
-One equities research analyst has rated the stock with a hold rating and eight have given a buy rating to the company.
-The company currently has a consensus rating of Buy and a consensus price target of $116.13.
+Several equities research analysts recently issued reports on LDOS shares.
+Argus lowered their price objective on Leidos from $110.00 to $100.00 and set a buy rating on the stock in a report on Monday, March 8th.
+The Goldman Sachs Group raised Leidos from a neutral rating to a buy rating and lifted their price target for the stock from $111.00 to $116.00 in a research note on Monday, April 5th.
+Credit Suisse Group reduced their price objective on Leidos from $137.00 to $118.00 and set an outperform rating for the company in a research note on Tuesday, March 2nd.
+Bank of America lifted their target price on shares of Leidos from $120.00 to $125.00 and gave the stock a buy rating in a research note on Tuesday, March 9th.
+Finally, Morgan Stanley reduced their target price on shares of Leidos from $113.00 to $105.00 and set an equal weight rating for the company in a research report on Tuesday, March 16th.
+One equities research analyst has rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
+The company has an average rating of Buy and a consensus price target of $116.56.

+In related news, Director Gary Stephen May sold 500 shares of the company’s stock in a transaction dated Thursday, May 13th.
+The shares were sold at an average price of $102.69, for a total value of $51,345.00.
+Following the completion of the sale, the director now owns 9,172 shares of the company’s stock, valued at $941,872.68.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders own 1.49% of the company’s stock.

 Leidos Holdings, Inc provides services and solutions in the defense, intelligence, civil, and health markets in the United States and internationally.
 It operates through three segments: Defense Solutions, Civil, and Health.
 The Defense Solutions segment offers national security solutions and systems for air, land, sea, space, and cyberspace for the U.S.